RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Contact.md

 - Sending an email to [v1s1t0r.1s.h3r3&#64;gmail.com]

-:beetle: Did you find any bugs?
+🐞 Did you find any bugs?
 Is something not working as it is supposed to?
 - Create an [issue] reading the Issue Creation Policy on [contributing] section first.
 Making an issue means that's something is broken and needs to be fixed.
 If you have any question or any doubts, please consider **NOT** creating an issue, and contact us instead.
 See the section above.

 [issue]: https://github.com/v1s1t0r1sh3r3/airgeddon/issues/new